lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

   }
 ```

-Once your controller is registered with the host component, you can all lifecycle callbacks and other class fields and methods to the controller to implement the desired state and behavior.
+Once your controller is registered with the host component, you can add lifecycle callbacks and other class fields and methods to the controller to implement the desired state and behavior.

 ### Lifecycle

 The reactive controller lifecycle is a subset of the reactive update cycle.
 LitElement calls into any installed controllers during its lifecycle callbacks.
-These callbacks are optional, if a controller implements them, they are called.
+These callbacks are optional.

+* `hostConnected()`:
+  * Called when the host is connected.
-* `hostConnected()`: Called from `connectedCallback()`, after creating the renderRoot, so a shadow root will exist at this point.
+  * Called after creating the renderRoot, so a shadow root will exist at this point.
-Set up event listeners, observers, etc.
+  * Useful for seting up event listeners, observers, etc.
-Not called in server environments.
+* `hostUpdate()`:
-* `hostUpdate()`: Called before the host's `update()` and `render()` methods.
+  * Called before the host's `update()` and `render()` methods.
-Useful for reading DOM before it's modified (for example, for animations).
+  * Useful for reading DOM before it's updated (eg, for animations).
-Not called in server environments.
+* `hostUpdated()`:
-* `hostUpdated()`: Called before the host's `updated()` method.
+  * Called after updates, before the host's `updated()` method.
-Useful for reading DOM after it's modified (for example, for animations).
+  * Useful for reading DOM after it's modified (for example, for animations).
-Not called in server environments.
+* `hostDisconnected()`:
-* `hostDisconnected()`: Called from host's `disconnectedCallback()`.
+  * Called when the host is disconnected.
-Clean up event listeners, observers, etc.
+  * Useful for cleaning up event listeners, observers, etc.
-Not called in server environments.

 ### Controller Host API

-A reactive controller host implements a simple API for adding controllers, requesting updates, and is responsible for calling its controller's lifecycle methods.
-LitElement and ReactiveElement are controller hosts, but hosts can potentially be other objects like base classes from other web components libraries, components from frameworks, or other controllers.
+A reactive controller host implements a small API for adding controllers and requesting updates, and is responsible for calling its controller's lifecycle methods.

+This is the minimum API exposed on a controller host:

 * `addController(controller: ReactiveController)`
 * `removeController(controller: ReactiveController)`
 * `requestUpdate()`
 * `updateComplete: Promise<boolean>`

-This is the minimum API needed for a controller host, but you can also create controllers that are specific to HTMLElement, ReactiveElement, LitElement and require more of those APIs, or even controllers that are tied to a specific element class or other interface.
+You can also create controllers that are specific to HTMLElement, ReactiveElement, LitElement and require more of those APIs, or even controllers that are tied to a specific element class or other interface.

+LitElement and ReactiveElement are controller hosts, but hosts can also be other objects like base classes from other web components libraries, components from frameworks, or other controllers.

-### Using other controllers
+### Building controller from other controllers

-Controller can be composed of other controllers as well.
+Controllers can be composed of other controllers as well.
 To do this create a child controller and forward the host to it.

 ```ts
 class DualClockController implements ReactiveController {